Email scammers are taking advantage of coronavirus fears to impersonate health officials and trick people into giving up personal information

-- Security researchers have identified multiple phishing scams that aim to capitalize on people’s fear of COVID-19, the disease caused by the Wuhan coronavirus.
+- Security researchers have identified multiple phishing scams that aim to capitalize on people’s fear of COVID-19, the disease caused by the novel coronavirus.

 - Scammers pose as authorities like the Centers for Disease Control or World Health Organization in order to trick people into handing over their personal information.